【Latest 2026】 Recommended Welfare Vehicle Manufacturers Comparison: Toyota, Nissan, and Honda - A Guide to Choosing from 13 Models

 2-4.
 Honda Freed Crosstar

-The Honda Freed Crosstar "wheelchair specification vehicle" is based on the 5-seater "Freed Crosstar," and when a wheelchair user boards, it becomes a 6-seater with 5 seats plus 1 wheelchair.
+The "wheelchair-accessible vehicle" of the Honda Freed Crosstar is based on the five-seater "Freed Crosstar," and when a wheelchair user is on board, it becomes a six-seater with five passengers plus one wheelchair user.

-The wheelchair space in the third row is equipped with a foot heater, ensuring a comfortable ride even in cold winters.
-Additionally, it comes standard with an electric winch (belt retraction device), which is often optional with other manufacturers, making it a user-friendly specification.
+The wheelchair space in the third row is equipped with a foot heater, ensuring comfort even in cold winters.
+Additionally, features like the electric winch (belt winding device), often optional with other manufacturers, are standard, making it a user-friendly choice.

 参照:フリード クロススター 車いす仕様車|ホンダ